 Next, begin to visually map out the process of screening.
 Consider using different colors or shapes to depict roles or decision points.
-In the example below, blue squares are the responsibility of the medical assistant (MA), green squares are the responsibility of the provider, and orange squares are the responsibility of case management.
+In the example below, dark blue squares are the responsibility of the medical assistant (MA), medium blue squares are the responsibility of the provider, and the light blue squares are the responsibility of case management.